Loshme12/entahlah/README.md

 # entahlah
-well, i don't know what i have make is
+well, i don't know what i have made is